-We have examined the forecast of \\\\\\\of the \\\\\\of the \\\\\\\ (name of the entity) for the period from \\\\\ to \\\\\ as given in \\\\\\ to \\\\\ of the prospective financial information in accordance with Standard on Assurance Engagement \\\\, The Examination of Prospective Financial Information, issued by the Institute of Chartered Accountants of India.
-The preparation and presentation of the forecast including the underlying assumptions, set out in Note \\\\\\ to the Prospective Financial Information, is the responsibility of the management and has been approved by the Board of Directors of the company.
-The sources of information are set out in Annexure \\\\\\ to the prospective financial information.
+To the(addressee) We have examined the forecast of(project)of the (name of the entity) for the period from to as given in to of the prospective financial information in accordance with Standard on Assurance Engagement, The Examination of Prospective Financial Information, issued by the Institute of Chartered Accountants of India.
+The preparation and presentation of the forecast including the underlying assumptions, set out in Note to the Prospective Financial Information, is the responsibility of the management and has been approved by the Board of Directors of the company .
+The sources of information are set out in Annexure to the prospective financial information.
+Our responsibility is to examine the evidence supporting the forecast.
 Our responsibility does not include verification of the forecasts.
 Therefore, we do not vouch for the accuracy of the same.

-This forecast has been prepared for \\\\\ (intended use).
-The forecast has been prepared using a set of assumptions as set out in Note \\\\\ to the prospective financial information.
+This forecast has been prepared for (intended use).
+The forecast has been prepared using a set of assumptions as set out in Note to the prospective financial information.
 We have carried out our examination of the prospective financial information on a test basis.
 Based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that assumptions do not provide a reasonable basis for the forecast.
-Further, in our opinion the forecast, read with the notes thereon, is properly prepared on the basis of the assumptions as set out in Note \\\\\ and on a consistent basis with the historical financial statements, using appropriate accounting principles.
+Further, in our opinion the forecast, read with the notes thereon, is properly prepared on the basis of the assumptions as set out in Note and on a consistent basis with the historical financial statements, using appropriate accounting principles.

-&lt;sup>9 Provide suitable identification, such as by reference to page numbers or by identifying the individual schedule.
+$^{9}$ Provide suitable identification, such as by reference to page numbers or by identifying the individual schedule.